 Really, you really can’t go wrong purchasing any of the machines mentioned above to help you with your auto body welding needs.
 Deciding which one is best for you will most likely come down to your budget constraints and how much you will be using it.
 If you don’t know the difference already, you should also know the difference between MIG and TIG welding when it comes to auto body work.

-The Difference Between MIG Welding and TIG Welding
+Auto Body Welder: Difference Between MIG Welding & TIG Welding

 MIG (Metal Inert Gas) Welding